transfer-framework/docs/README.md

 This requires `pip` to be installed on your system.
 To install `pip`, follow the [installation instructions](https://pip.pypa.io/en/stable/installing/) on their official documentation.

+Clone the repository:

+    git clone git@github.com:transfer-framework/docs.git

 Building
 --------

-Run the following command to build the documentation in HTML format:
+Run the following command in the project root folder to build the documentation in HTML format:

 ```
 make html